guoyuqi020/guoyuqi020.github.io/_pages/about.md

 The LLM-based approaches, however, can guarantee neither soundness nor completeness due to their inherent probabilistic nature.
 In this research, we propose a novel approach that leverages reinforcement learning (RL) to train a customized LLM for sound data race detection.
 Specifically, we formalize the data race detection problem as a topological sorting problem on a directed acyclic graph (DAG), where nodes represent program operations and edges represent the "happens-before" relationships.
-We transform the target of data race detection as finding an linearization of the DAG that exposes data races.
+We transform the target of data race detection as finding an linearization of the DAG.
 To ensure soundness, we model the program semantics as constraints on DAG topological sorting, thus guaranting that all generated linearizations correspond to valid thread interleavings.
 As a mathematical problem, the solution of constrained topological sorting can be efficiently verified, i.e., whether a generated linearization satifies all the "happens-before" constraints.
 Inspired by the recent advances in RL for mathematical problem solving, we utilize the GRPO algorithm to train a 4B LLM to solve this constrained topological sorting problem.